Employee safety is an integral part of any company’s responsibility.

 This alone will give you an overview of who an employer and employee are.

-However, employers have huge responsibilities over the safety of their employees in many ways that are listed below.
+However, employers have huge responsibilities over the safety of their employees in many ways are listed below.

 Employer’s responsibilities are